helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 ## Getting a Personal Access Token from GitHub

-Colaboratory notebook's terminal won't prompt for a password when interacting with GitHub repos.
+When using Colaboratory notebook as the terminal, it won't prompt you for a password when you're interacting with with GitHub repos.
 Thus a personal access token is neccessary in proving that you have access to the repo through your account.

 Follow the instructions from this [link](https://docs.github.com/assets/images/help/repository/https-url-clone.png) to get one.